 Weekends and public holidays* can also be fairly hectic in London especially around popular shopping areas such as Oxford Street and Covent Garden.
 Museums and art galleries can also be more crowded than usual.

-The run up to Christmas is always busy and if you (like me) can’t resist the beautiful Christmas lights, markets and shops keep in mind that the weekends before and after the holidays are the worst.
+London in December is always busy and if you (like me) can’t resist the beautiful Christmas lights, markets and shops keep in mind that the weekends before and after the holidays are the worst.
 If you plan to visit London in winter but want to avoid the busy season you will find January and February is quieter and as it is low season prices are lower too.

 My answer to the question, ‘How long should I plan to stay in London?” is at least 3 to 4 days.
 This should enable you to see and enjoy some of London’s major sights and landmarks.